sdfeinsilver/Project1/README.md

       * We can conclude:
         - Some time around 1990 spending became a formidable weapon in the pursuit of a championship
-        - By and large, teams that win the championship are spending more then teams that don’t win the championship
+        - By and large, teams that win the championship are spending more than teams that don’t win the championship

       * We cannot conclude:
         * We can’t definitively say that you HAVE to spend more than the league average to win a championship